ysyk2021/the-role-of-technology-in-employee-mental-health-strategies-for-creating-a-positive-digital/src/chapter-4-1.md

-# Techniques for Creating a Positive Digital Workplace

 In this chapter, we will explore various techniques and strategies for creating a positive digital workplace.
 We will examine how organizations can leverage technology to foster a supportive and healthy work environment that promotes employee well-being.